-- Allergic Microorganisms are Away from your House: If you are a pet lover then you should get an air purifier now.
+- Allergic Microorganisms are Away from your House: If you are a pet lover, you should get an air purifier now.
 It can make your home pet smell free.
-Besides, having a pet can be trouble for those who have Asthmatic and are sensitive to dust.
+Besides, having a pet can be trouble for Asthmatic people who are sensitive to dust.
 Air purifiers can be helpful in these conditions.

 Disadvantages Of Having An Air Purifier

 - Ozone emissions: Air purifiers can emit ozone gas.
 This ozone gas is responsible for increasing the temperature of the earth.
 This is also dangerous for you and your pet.
-Air purifiers may be helpful, but ozone emitting may be a threat to you.
+Air purifiers may be helpful, but ozone emitting may threaten you.
 For ozone gas, you may face health threats like shortness of breath, chest congestion, coughing, and other respiratory diseases.

-- A multiplicity of Molds and Bacteria: As we have mentioned earlier HEPA purifiers have fiber filters.
-If you don’t clean the filter regularly it can be home to mold and bacteria.
+- A multiplicity of Molds and Bacteria: As mentioned earlier, HEPA purifiers have fiber filters.
+If you don’t clean the filter, it can be home to mold and bacteria.
 They can make colonies there and can turn your home air even worse.

 - UV Rays: Though UV ray helps to remove pollutants from your air, it tends to react with water and oxygen and eventually rise ozone and hydroxyl.
-These ozone and hydroxyl are even more reactive and can quickly react with other pollutants to make the air condition even worse.
+These ozone and hydroxyl are even more reactive and can quickly react with other pollutants to worsen the air condition.